iluuu1994/nullsafe-operator-rfc/rfc.md

 2\.
 Short circuiting for method arguments but not chained method calls

 This is what would normally be considered lack of short circuiting.
-Method arguments are not evaluated if the left hand side of the operator is `null` but chained method calls are.

 ```php
 null?->foo(bar())->baz();